-Dr. Robinson was appointed chancellor in November 2022, after serving as interim chancellor since August 2021, as the university recognized the 150th anniversary of its founding.
+Dr. Robinson was appointed chancellor in November 2022, after serving as interim chancellor since August 2021.
 The U of A has set several institutional records under his leadership, including those for graduation rate, retention rate, scholarship funding and enrollment.
 In addition, the university conducted a record \$221.5 million in research in fiscal year 2023, while investing \$136 million more of its own resources into applied research facilities since 2021.
+Under Robinson's leadership, the university contributes over \$3 billion annually to the state's economy, underscoring its role as a driver of economic growth and innovation.

 Chancellor Robinson prioritizes supporting student success, augmenting the institution's research enterprise and enhancing the university's status as an employer of choice.
-He has minimized, or several times frozen, tuition increases for in-state students while adding several million dollars in scholarship support for Arkansans and raising employee pay.
-He is also overseeing construction projects such as the Institute for Integrative and Innovative Research (I3R), the Multi-User Silicone Carbide Research and Fabrication Facility (MUSiC), and the Anthony Timberlands Center for Design and Materials Innovation, facilities which will add critical square footage to accelerate the growing research enterprise as they are completed in the coming months.
+He initiated and is guiding the \$200 million Land of Opportunity Scholarship campaign, a transformative initiative aimed at bridging financial gaps for Arkansas students with the greatest financial need.
+Robinson has minimized, or at times frozen, tuition increases for in-state students while adding several million dollars in scholarship support for Arkansans and raising employee pay.
+He is also overseeing the development of world-class research facilities such as the Institute for Integrative and Innovative Research (I3R), the Multi-User Silicon Carbide Research and Fabrication Facility (MUSiC), and the Anthony Timberlands Center for Design and Materials Innovation - helping ensure the university remains a leader in applied research that solves real-world problems, improves lives and strengthens the economy.